-The first two creations of the Dukedom of Cambridge were for the sons of the future James II and his first wife Anne Hyde.
+The first two creations of the Dukedom of Cambridge were for the sons of the future James II and his first wife, Anne Hyde.
 Both boys died young and thus never had children themselves.
 The third creation was for the future George II, who was styled as Duke and Marquess of Cambridge from 9 November 1706.
-He became Duke of Cornwall and Rothesay on 1 August 1714 and he was invested Prince of Wales and Earl of Chester on 27 September 1714.
-However, I do not believe his children were ever styled as ‘of Cambridge’.
+He became Duke of Cornwall and Rothesay on 1 August 1714, and he was invested as Prince of Wales and Earl of Chester on 27 September 1714.
+His children were never styled as ‘of Cambridge.’
 He had five daughters:

 - Anne, later Princess Royal and Princess of Orange (1709 – 1759)

 - Amelia of Great Britain (1711 – 1789) Never married.

 - Caroline of Great Britain (1713 – 1757) Never married.